Swordfish (film): Reception

-Swordfish received early press coverage because word leaked out that Halle Berry was doing her first topless scene, and paid an extra $500,000 on top of her $2 million fee.
+Swordfish received early press coverage because word leaked out that Halle Berry was doing her first topless scene.
+Berry received $2.5 million for her role.
+Contrary to popular belief, Berry was not paid an extra $500,000 to go topless.
 Critics said the scene looked forced, just to garner press.
 "Halle Berry Nude" jumped to the top of search engine results.
 Berry said she did the topless scene, knowing it was gratuitous, to overcome the fear of appearing nude onscreen.

 As of 2024, 26% of the 139 reviews compiled on Rotten Tomatoes are positive, with an average rating of 4.35/10.
 The website's critical consensus reads: "Swordfish is big on explosions, but critics dislike how it skimps on plot and logic.
 Also, the sight of a person typing at a computer just isn't that interesting."
+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In a review for The Washington Post, Desson Howe described the film as "an action opera designed to elicit Beavis and Butt-head-level appreciation, rather than effete applause from the critics".

 In a review for The New York Times, Stephen Holden described the film as "a meticulously choreographed bang-by-the-numbers action fantasy that I would accuse of peddling evil if the film weren't so dumb and incoherent", concluding that:

 With its blasé blend of bogus international intrigue and action-for-action's-sake, Swordfish suggests a James Bond movie stripped of humor.
 True, there are a few moments of wit, like the opening sequence.
 But the dominant tone masquerading as humor is a snide, rancid nihilism devoid of laughs, unless wholesale destruction and gloating stupidity are what tickle your funny bone.

 The film grossed over $147 million in worldwide box office receipts on a production budget of $102 million.
 John Travolta's performance in the film earned him a Razzie Award nomination for Worst Actor (also for Domestic Disturbance).

+The film's hacking scenes have consistently been highlighted in retrospectives for their highly unrealistic 3D user interface.